shhossain/computer_science/Programming_Languages/readme.md

 It is almost the same code, but we wrap our iteration within a function, in which we also store the result array.
 In this way, we can assure the function doesn't modify anything outside its scope.
 It only creates a variable to process its own information, and once the execution is finished, the variable is gone too.

-**Declarative Programming**:  Declarative programming is all about hiding awat complexity and bringing programming languages closer to human language and thinking.
+**Declarative Programming**:  Declarative programming is all about hiding away complexity and bringing programming languages closer to human language and thinking.
 It's the direct opposite of imperative programming in the sense that the programmer doesn't give instructions about *how* the computer should execute its task,, but rather *what* result is needed.

 This will be much clearer with an example.
 Following the same array filtering story, a declarative approach might be: